 Now retired,I still enjoy being in schools,since education and the love of children still runs in my veins and seeing the school move forward and playing my part is still a joy.
 I am a member of Mellor Parish Centre Management Committee and play badminton at the sports club.My other interests?
 I love travelling the world with my husband, also a retired headteacher, and we take great pleasure in looking after our two granddaughters who also live in Marple.

 I am thrilled to be the Community Governor of Ludworth and happy to be involved in or support all our local activities whether it be Marple Carnival or some local sporting or fun event.

-I have worked in schools for 25 years, starting my journey in Liverpool over a 4 year Bachelor of Education with Honours Degree.
-I spent the next 20 years working in 6 different schools across Tameside in may different roles.
+I have worked in schools for 28 years, starting my journey in Liverpool over a 4 year Bachelor of Education with Honours Degree.
+I spent the next 20 years working in 7 different schools across Tameside in many different roles.
 I have led most subject areas across school and progressed from class teacher to working in management roles.
 These have included phase leader, deputy head teacher, associate head teacher and head teacher.
 Each new school and experience has enriched my life and I have always enjoyed the variety of challenges each setting brings.

 I took up my second headship at Ludworth in January 2015 and have loved every minute getting to know this lovely community.
-I look forward to many exciting and stimulating years continuing to make Ludworth as successful a school as possible!
+I have enjoyed the changes and challenges thus far at Ludworth and look forward to many exciting and stimulating years continuing to make Ludworth as successful a school as possible!

-The Governing Board holds a planning meeting at the beginning of the academic year and three full board meetings; one in each of the autumn, spring and summer terms.
-A range of issues are considered and discussed including reports from governing body committees; model policies and decisions relating to the strategic management of the school.
+The Governing Body holds a planning meeting at the beginning of the academic year and six full governing body meetings; one in each half term of the autumn, spring and summer terms.
+A range of issues are considered and discussed including reports from governing body committees and subject leaders; model policies and decisions relating to the strategic management of the school.
 Minutes of meetings are available for publication after the next full governing body meeting.